Freddy's Farm Shetlands

 Update: (I got distracted and forgot I hadn't posted this, so it's now Oct 27 2016) lol

-• Due to the stress of the seizures, and the amount of propylene glycol we gave her, she did end up aborting her fetus.
-This occurred a few days after the multiple seizures.
+• Due to the stress of the seizures, and the amount of propylene glycol* we gave her, she did end up aborting her fetus.
+This occurred a few days after the multiple seizures. *Large doses of propylene glycol are known to cause spontaneous abortions in ewes, especially when they are in their 1 or 2nd trimester.

 • For the next week, I had my mom and sister continue giving her nutridrench every other day, and 5g epsom salts 2x a day with water.

 • Bluebelle started looking brighter and more conscious.
 We slowly eased her off the heavy dose of epsom salts.
 She relapsed a little after a week, but was fixed with more salts.
 To keep her from relapsing again we gave her wetted alfalfa cubes sprinkled with a bit of the salts.
-Also we kept her separated from the other ewes since we still couldn't walk well.
+Also we kept her separated from the other ewes since she still couldn't walk well.

-• Overall, BB recovered very well, and even was well enough to go on pasture later in the summer, and is fat enough to be bred again this fall.
+• Overall, BB recovered extremely well, and even was well enough to go on pasture later in the summer, and is fat enough to be bred again this fall.
 We will be watching her closely to see if she has a relapse this winter; but things are looking really well at the moment.
 She does not seem to have any severe brain damage like I had predicted.
 Though she is definitely calmer then before, and a little more playful.

 • Conclusion: Bluebelle was definitely suffering from Grass Tetany.
 Even though it was a tough ride, there were no lasting effects, except a crack in her hoof wall.
 My theory is that such intense stress (almost dieing) showed up with a huge cleft in her hoof.
 Much like with rams how you can see changes in nutritional level, or stress in their horn ridges.
 If she was a ram, I think the horn would have become very brittle in that groove, and may have even broken.